ramshukla121/Planetory-Explorer/README.md

 ## 👨‍💻 Developer

-Developed with 💚 by Divya Shiv Pandey
+Developed with 💚 by Ram Shukla

 ## 🙏 Acknowledgements